Mec-iS/mec-is.github.io/posts/networking-basics/index.md

 - IP guarantees the *best effort*: packets will be dropped only when necessary (recovery these errors is on Transport, or Link).
 - IP is *connectionless*.
 It maintains no knowledge at all of the state or sent datagrams

+<br/><br/>
+The IP layer does not guarantee that packets will be delivered in order or always follow the same path through the network.
+Each packet is individually routed.
+Often, all the packets in a flow *do* follow the same path.
+But the path may change if a link fails and packets follow a new path.
+Or if a router load-balances packets, packet-by-packet over several different output links.

 ### Internet Protocol: model and features

 - IP is a deliberately simple service, to work on different kinds of physical infrastructure